 Welcome to Electrical safety certificate producer, we can produce Landlord electrical Safety certificate.
 Electrical Safety certificates are an important part of ensuring the safety of your tenants and being able to prove that you have taken reasonable steps to do so. simply call us for Electrical Safety Certificates.
 By law you should have a full electrical inspection carried out every three to five years dependent on previous inspection advise.
 This examination investigates the state of the electrical wiring throughout the property and thoroughly checks the safety of the electrical installation.

-Once this is done our electrician will issue you with a ‘Periodic Inspection Report for an Electrical Installation’ onsite at the end of the examination, which declares the electrical installation as safe.
+Once this is done our electrician will use software to issue you with a ‘Periodic Inspection Report for an Electrical Installation’ onsite at the end of the examination, which declares the electrical installation as safe.

 Electrical safety certificate